Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: The Spread of Topics

 \section{The Spread of Topics}

 Having analyzed the static behavior of the topics shared among our Telegram and Russian news ecosystems, in this section, we examine the speed at which topics spread amongst and between Russian websites and Telegram channels.
 To estimate the spread of topics amongst and between different Russian websites and Telegram channels, we first cluster {all} 4,094,510 texts (Telegram messages and paragraphs from articles) as specified in Section~\ref{sec:cluster}.
 Across this new clustering, with 29,875~unique centers, each message/paragraph had an average cosine similarity of 0.883, with its respective cluster center.
-Clusters have an average cosine similarity of 0.0321 with the remaining clusters.
-We note that when performing our analysis using the timestamps of our article and Telegram messages that because we managed determined the publish date and not exact timing information (\textit{i.e.}, the hour and second of publication), we perform our analysis on the scale of days.
+Each cluster further had an average cosine similarity of 0.0321 with the remaining clusters.
+We note that when performing our analysis using the timestamps of our articles and Telegram messages given that we only managed to determine the publish date and not the \emph{exact} timing information of our articles' publication (\textit{i.e.}, the hour and second of publication), we perform our analysis on the scale of days.
 This is such that we consider a Telegram message to {precede an article only if it was published at least a day before an article (\textit{e.g.}, 04-05-2022 before 04-06-2022}).

 \textbf{\textit{Content First Published on Telegram and Russian Websites.}} To understand the interchange of topics between our Russian website and Telegram datasets, we first determine the percentage of each website's topics that began on Telegram and \textit{vice versa}.
-We note that for this analysis, we remove the set of Telegram channels that operate in coordination with each of our news websites.
-This enables us to determine how much each website's content begins on ostensibly ``independent'' (\textit{i.e.}, not controlled by same Rusian-state media entities) Telegram channels.\footnote{We remove the following Telegram channels: tass\_agency, tassagency\_en, uranews, radiogovoritmsk, ukraina\_ru, rbc\_news, southfronteng, strategic\_culture, waronfakesen, warfakeres, warfakes, warfakebelgorod, warfakeskrm, warfakeszo, and warfakers.} Determining the amount of a website's content that each cluster contains (\textit{i.e.}, the number of paragraphs), we thus determine the percentage of each platform's content that was first posted on Telegram (Table~\ref{tab:began-on-telegram}).
+We note that for this analysis, we remove the set of Telegram channels that officially operate in coordination with each of our news websites.
+This enables us to determine how much each website's content began on ostensibly ``independent'' (\textit{i.e.}, not controlled by same Rusian-state media entities) Telegram channels.\footnote{We remove the following Telegram channels: tass\_agency, tassagency\_en, uranews, radiogovoritmsk, ukraina\_ru, rbc\_news, southfronteng, strategic\_culture, waronfakesen, warfakeres, warfakes, warfakebelgorod, warfakeskrm, warfakeszo, and warfakers.} Determining the amount of a website's content that each cluster contains (\textit{i.e.}, the number of paragraphs), we thus determine the percentage of each platform's content that was first posted on Telegram (Table~\ref{tab:began-on-telegram}).